AnupamShaw/AnupamShaw/README.md

 - 👋 Hi, I’m @AnupamShaw
 - 👀 I’m interested in data visualisation especially for the purpose of understanding different concepts in Physics in an efficient manner.
 - 🌱 I’m currently learning Julia, Maple, Maxima, Python (Manim, Qiskit, QuTiP)
-- 💞️ I’m looking to collaborate on anything that includes implementation of computational tools for visualising and modelling physical concepts.
+- 💞️ I’m looking to collaborate on anything that includes learning and implementation of computational tools for visualising and modelling physical concepts.
 <!--- 📫 How to reach me --->

 <!---